Priory Primary School

 How are parents involved in the setting/school/college?
 How can I be involved?

 • We have a variety of parent training and learning events that change termly.
 These are advertised via our newsletter and website.

-• In addition, during the last year we have held several coffee mornings and cooking afternoons to give parents the opportunity to get to know each other and local community support workers.
+• In addition, we hold coffee mornings to give parents the opportunity to get to know each other and local community support workers.

 • Parents can stand to become parent governors.